AOSPK/aospk.github.io/_includes/templates/device_build.md

 ## Introduction

-These instructions will hopefully assist you to start with a stock {{ device.vendor }} {{ device.name }}, unlock the bootloader (if necessary), and then download the required tools as well as the very latest source code for LineageOS (based on Google’s Android operating system) for your device.
-Using these, you can build both a LineageOS installation zip and a LineageOS Recovery image and install them on your device.
+These instructions will hopefully assist you to start with a stock {{ device.vendor }} {{ device.name }}, unlock the bootloader (if necessary), and then download the required tools as well as the very latest source code for Kraken (based on Google’s Android operating system) for your device.
+Using these, you can build both a Kraken installation zip and a Kraken Recovery image and install them on your device.

 It is difficult to say how much experience is necessary to follow these instructions.
 While this guide is certainly not for the extremely uninitiated, these steps shouldn’t require a PhD in software development either.
 Some readers will have no difficulty and breeze through the steps easily.